Last Updated: December 11, 2024

 Seek a compatible domain name

 As you search for available business names, check if relevant domain names are available for those business names.
 A website is an affordable marketing tool that can drive customers to your business.
 You want a domain that aligns with your LLC name, making the website easy for search engines to find.
-Check out our domain name registration and domain name search services for more information.
+Check out our domain name registration and business name search services for more information.

 Federal and State Trademarks

 The state-level search doesn’t take into account trademarks.
-The state could approve your LLC’s name and you can spend money on signage, business cards, advertising, etc. only to have someone serve you notice that you’re infringing on their trademark.
+The state could approve your LLC’s name, and you can spend money on signage, business cards, advertising, etc., only to have someone serve you notice that you’re infringing on their trademark.

 To see if your desired LLC name is trademarked on a national level, do a search on the U.S. Patent and Trademark Office website.
 You can also try applying for a trademark of your own, but this can be a long and costly process.